francoiducat/springboot-opensearch-example/readme.md

 # RestClient vs OpenSearchClient vs Rest High-Level Client

 ## RestClient
-is a low-level client that provides a way to interact with OpenSearch using HTTP requests.
+**RestClient** is a low-level client that provides a way to interact with OpenSearch using HTTP requests.
 It is suitable for simple use cases and provides basic functionality for indexing and searching documents.

 ## OpenSearchClient
-is a higher-level client that provides a more convenient API for interacting with OpenSearch. type-safe OpenSearchClient that builds upon opensearch-rest-client to offer a more convenient and robust way to interact with OpenSearch.
+**OpenSearchClient** is a higher-level client that provides a more convenient API for interacting with OpenSearch. type-safe OpenSearchClient that builds upon opensearch-rest-client to offer a more convenient and robust way to interact with OpenSearch.

 ## Rest High-Level Client
-is a deprecated client that was used in earlier versions of OpenSearch.
+**Rest High-Level Client** is a deprecated client that was used in earlier versions of OpenSearch.
 It is not recommended for new projects.

 # Contributing